1. Parenting

-Other wind toys that are fun include pinwheels, wind socks, and batons or sticks with ribbons or crepe paper attached.
-Even just a paper shopping bag with handles can be fun since it will pop open when held in the wind and your toddler can really feel it pulling him and offering resistance.
-Installing a wind chime or wind-powered whirligig on your porch or in your yard can serve as a visual and audible reminder of the power of the wind for your toddler, too.
+Other fun toys that will help teach your tot about wind include pinwheels, windsocks and batons or sticks with ribbons or crepe paper attached.
+Even a simple paper shopping bag is fun since it will blow open when held in the wind.
+Your toddler will really be able to feel the force of the wind pulling and offering resistance.
+You could also hang a wind chime or wind-powered whirligig on your porch or yard.
+In addition to being a nice decoration, it also serves as a visual and audible reminder of the power of the wind.

 • Air